divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Creating Lambda Function.md

 <p><li>Scroll down the page and set the <strong>Timeout</strong> value to <strong>10 seconds</strong>, which is typically sufficient for this operation, ensuring a timely response.</li></p>
 <p><li>Without making any further modifications, simply click on the <strong>Save</strong>.</li></p>
 <p><li><strong>You're all set! <em>Your Lambda function has been configured</em></strong> and is now awaiting invocation from the <strong><em>EventBridge event schedule</em></strong>.</li></p>
-<p><li>However, how can we be sure it will work flawlessly?
+However, how can we be sure it will work flawlessly?
 Is our Lambda function error-proof?
-Let's find out by creating a test event to verify if the Lambda function will perform as expected based on our configuration.</li></p>
+Let's find out by creating a test event to verify if the Lambda function will perform as expected based on our configuration.
 </ol>

 <h2 align="left">Invoking functions with test events</h2>